Saturday, December 21, 2024

 8. Celebrate the Small Wins of Learning Online

 Your routine isn’t just about balancing family and schooling — it’s also about giving you time for yourself.
-Every day, set aside a block of time to indulge in some self-love.
+Every day, set aside a block of time to indulge in some self-care.
 Whether it’s running a bubble bath, playing some video games, or taking a nap, don’t feel guilty about the little leisure activities that help you stay sane while remote learning.

 9. Talk to Your Instructors and Ask for Help